Statue of George Washington

 Six of Hubard’s bronze copies are known today, but this may be the only surviving plaster rendition.
 This plaster copy was manufactured in Hubard’s Richmond studio between 1856 and1860.
 The U.S. government ordered a copy in 1860, but the Civil War broke out before it could be delivered.
 The statue remained in Hubard’s possession, even after the artist converted his studio from statue casting to ammunition manufacturing.
 In 1862 Hubard died in an accident while serving in the war, but his widow finally sold the statue for $2,000 to the U.S. government in 1870.

 Hubard’s statue stood in the Hall of Representatives for eighty years, gradually suffering the ravages of time, including losses to its base and sword hilt.
 In 1950, the Architect of the U.S. Capitol transferred it to the Smithsonian Institution where it was stored for over half a century.
 In 2007 it was rescued by the intervention of the Library of Virginia and was later given to the Jamestown-Yorktown Foundation.
-It will be prominently displayed in the new American Revolution Museum at Yorktown.
+It is prominently displayed in the new American Revolution Museum at Yorktown.